 60 Trees for 60 Schools

-Schools and children’s charities across Hampshire are invited to apply for a tree to plant in their grounds or playgrounds.
+Schools and children’s charities across Hampshire were invited to apply for a tree to plant in their grounds or playgrounds.

 The first tree was planted in May by Lord Montagu of Beaulieu in the grounds of Beaulieu Primary School with the help of school children

-Schools can choose between a Common oak (Quercus robur), Silver Birch (Betula pendula) or a Rowan (Sorbus aucuparia) all of which are native to the UK, which will be supplied as bare root plants in November and must be collected from Fairweather’s Garden Centre in November.
+Schools can choose between a Common oak (Quercus robur), Silver Birch (Betula pendula) or a Rowan (Sorbus aucuparia) all of which are native to the UK, which are supplied as bare root plants ready to plant November/December.

 ‘We want to ensure that Hampshire’s schools grounds are green and welcoming spaces for the children of the future.
 Trees can provide shade for outside learning as well as vital habitats for wildlife.
 We hope that the memory of planting a tree will remain with school children and encourage them to continue to garden and invest in our landscape in the future’ says Patrick Fairweather MD at Fairweather’s Garden Centre